 About the Toronto Strong Neighbourhoods Strategy

 The Toronto Strong Neighbourhoods Strategy is the City of Toronto’s action plan for ensuring that each of the city’s 158 neighbourhoods can succeed and thrive.
-Toronto Strong Neighbourhoods Strategy has supported healthy communities across Toronto by partnering with residents, community agencies and businesses to invest in people, services, programs and facilities in 33 identified Neighbourhood Improvement Areas (NIAs).
-The strategy focused on strengthening the social, economic and physical conditions to deliver local impact for city-wide change.
-For more information: www.toronto.ca/tsns2020.
+The Toronto Strong Neighbourhoods Strategy has supported healthy communities across Toronto by partnering with residents, community agencies, and businesses to invest in people, services, programs, and facilities in 33 identified NIAs.
+The strategy focused on strengthening the social, economic, and physical conditions to deliver local impact for city-wide change.
+Click here to learn more.

-The restart of engagement for Toronto Strong Neighbourhoods Strategy is an important opportunity to continue this work and incorporate learnings from the 2019 Toronto Strong Neighbourhoods Strategy Evaluation process, as well as the various impacts of the COVID-19 pandemic on Black, Indigenous and other equity-deserving communities.
+The restart of engagement for the Toronto Strong Neighbourhoods Strategy is an important opportunity to continue this work and incorporate learnings from the 2019 Toronto Strong Neighbourhoods Strategy Evaluation process, as well as the various impacts of the COVID-19 pandemic on Black, Indigenous, and other equity-deserving communities.

 About the Advisory Group

-The new Advisory Group will be composed of 16 representatives from Toronto's Neighbourhood Improvement Areas (NIAs) and Emerging Neighbourhoods.
-For a term running between June 2022 - September 2023, the Advisory Group will provide input on the following:
+The new Advisory Group comprises 20 representatives from Toronto's NIAs and Emerging Neighbourhoods.
+For a term running from July 2022 to September 2023, the Advisory Group will provide input on:

-- An equitable approach to neighbourhood wellbeing and resiliency to address challenges that have surfaced and/or been exacerbated due to COVID-19
+- an equitable approach to neighbourhood wellbeing and resiliency to address challenges that have surfaced and/or been exacerbated by COVID-19;

-- Strengthening the connection between systems-level coordination, strategic planning at the CCP clusters, and locally determined community priorities
+- strengthening the connection between systems-level coordination, strategic planning at the Community Coordination Plan (CCP) clusters, and locally determined community priorities.

-Additionally, the Advisory Group will co-create a community mapping of best practices in virtual and in-person resident engagement, and contribute ideas for a pilot project based on these best practices.
+The Advisory Group will also co-create a community mapping of best practices in virtual and in-person resident engagement, and contribute ideas for a pilot project based on these best practices.

-As the lead partner for implementation of the Advisory Group, Social Planning Toronto's leadership will include the following areas:
+As the lead partner for implementation of the Advisory Group, Social Planning Toronto's leadership will include:

-- Enabling city-wide networking, information sharing, capacity building, and leadership development
+- enabling city-wide networking, information sharing, capacity building, and leadership development; and

-- Engagement of equity-deserving groups, including but not limited to Persons with Disabilities and Indigenous, Black, Racialized and 2SLGBTQ+ communities
+- engagement of equity-deserving groups, including persons with disabilities and Indigenous, Black, racialized, and 2SLGBTQ+ communities.

-To support the process, SPT will establish a Partnership Table of agency representatives with experience in civic engagement and community development initiatives in Neighbourhood Improvement Areas.
-Partnership Table representatives will work with SPT to share the call for applications with a wide range of resident networks, grassroots groups and community organizations, and will also sit on the selection panel for the Toronto Strong Neighbourhoods Strategy Advisory Group.
-The Partnership Table will also provide advice and input into the delivery of training and communications throughout the program, as well as the development of a community analysis of best practices in virtual and in-person resident engagement.
+To support the process, SPT established a Partnership Table of agency representatives with experience in civic engagement and community development initiatives in NIAs.
+Partnership Table representatives worked with SPT to share the call for applications with a wide range of resident networks, grassroots groups, and community organizations, and sat on the selection panel for the Toronto Strong Neighbourhoods Strategy Advisory Group.
+The Partnership Table will provide advice and input into the delivery of training and communications throughout the program, as well as the development of a community analysis of best practices in virtual and in-person resident engagement.